VladimirPokorny/MiniStraWeb/README.md

 pip install -r requirements.txt
 ```

-After succesfull instalaion of the requirements, you should make migrations and migrate:
+After succesfull instalation of the requirements, you should make migrations and migrate:

 ```bash
 python manage.py makemigrations